 Examples of standalone payroll platforms:

-What are HR-Centric Payroll Platforms (SMB)?
+What are HR-Centric Payroll Platforms (Mid-Market)?

-Examples of HR-Centric Payroll Platforms (SMB):
+Examples of HR-Centric Payroll Platforms (Mid-Market):

 What are HR-Centric Payroll Platforms (Enterprise)?